talyaron/fullstack-feb23/06-React/08-react-router-dom/home-puzzles/task.md

 1. followup the params task:
     - create a users page and a link to 5 users.
     - install react-router-dom and use your prefered method to create routes.
-    - prepare a route for /user/:id anr present UserPage element -using the params, get the user information by the user Id. use: https://dummyjson.com/docs/users
+    - prepare a route for /user/:id and present UserPage element -using the params, get the user information by the user Id. use: https://dummyjson.com/docs/users